10 Romantic Things to Do During Cherry Blossom Season in Seoul – Couples Edition

 Also known as 'beot-kkeot' in Korean, white and pink blooms will transform the city into an idyllic and romantic landscape in Spring, making it the perfect destination for any couple.
 From taking in traditional architecture to leisurely strolling lush paths lined with stunning blossoms, there are plenty of fun and unique things to do during this time of year in Seoul.
 Visiting during cherry blossom season will surely be a magical adventure that the two of you will treasure forever.

-That being said, if you’re worried about the uncertainties associated with travel during this period of time, Income’s travel insurance includes comprehensive COVID-19 coverage along with other benefits.
+Before you depart on your adventure, it's important to ensure that you're able to travel with a peace of mind by purchsing travel insurance.
+Income’s Travel Insurance includes comprehensive COVID-19 coverage along with other benefits.
 This includes COVID-19 medical expenses coverage while overseas and cancellation or postponement of your trip due to COVID-19.